 Teacher:

-Today we are holding a press conference on the topic "The flag of Russia is a symbol of state power."
+Today we are holding a press conference on the topic “The Russian flag is a symbol of state power.”

 Researcher at the Institute of Statistics and Public Opinion.

-Candidates of historical sciences, dealing with issues of flag science and sign science.
+Candidates of historical sciences dealing with issues of flag and banner studies.

-Doctor of Historical Sciences, specialist in vexillology, deals with the Soviet period in the history of our state.
+Doctor of Historical Sciences, specialist in vexillology, studies the Soviet period in the history of our state.

 Political scientist.

-So, we start our conference and give the floor to a statistician
+So, let's start our conference and give the floor to a statistician

 Teacher:

-Summing up the results of the questionnaire about symbols.
+We summarize the results of the survey about symbols.

-Each state has its own distinctive signs - state symbols, which include the coat of arms, flag, anthem.
-To know and understand their meaning is the duty of every citizen.
-We were destined to be born in Russia, and we must respect its symbols and history, we must be proud of our people.
-It is difficult to teach, it must be understood and felt.
-And I would really like you to understand that the flag, coat of arms, and anthem are symbols of the historical continuity of the main values of the state.
+Each state has its own distinctive signs - state symbols, which include the coat of arms, flag, and anthem.
+It is the duty of every citizen to know and understand their meaning.
+We were destined to be born in Russia, and we must respect its symbols and history, we must feel proud of our people.
+This is difficult to teach, it must be understood and felt.
+And I would really like you to understand that the flag, coat of arms, and anthem are symbols of the historical continuity of the basic values of the state.

 The famous Russian thinker V. Belinsky wrote: “The ancient emblem or color of the nation, like the coat of arms of an ancient family, must always and invariably be kept intact.
-Otherwise, the emblem itself loses its symbolic and historical meaning, does not gain popularity among the people and becomes nothing more than an official, government stamp.
-I would very much like this not to happen to our flag.
-And it depends a lot on you.
+Otherwise, the emblem itself loses its symbolic and historical meaning, does not gain popularity among the people and becomes nothing more than an official, government stamp.”
+I would really like this not to happen to our flag.
+And this depends largely on you.

 Question